-Globally, each year nearly 1.3 million people die as a result of a road traffic collision.
+Globally, each year nearly 1,3 million people die as a result of a road traffic collision.
 Ninety percent of road deaths occur in low and middle-income countries, which claim less than half the world's registered vehicle fleet.
 The EU is the biggest humanitarian aid donor worldwide and provides half of all international development aid.
-The objective of EU development policy is to eradicate poverty in the context of sustainable development, including the achievement of the Millennium Development Goals.
-The EU's funding instruments include: bilateral agreements (Partnership Agreements), the instrument for pre-accession assistance, the European Neighbourhood Instrument, the Development Co-operation Instrument and the European Development Fund.
+The objective of EU development policy is to

 As the world's biggest aid donor, the EU needs to ensure that EU road safety policy objectives apply to external programming.
-At present road safety is not formally integrated into approaches or instruments on institutional strengthening in the transport or health sectors.
-Yet the EU is funding road crash injury prevention programmes abroad through several of the aforementioned instruments.
+At present, road safety is not formally integrated into approaches or instruments on institutional strengthening in the transport or health sectors.
+Yet the EU is funding road accident injury prevention programmes abroad through several of the aforementioned instruments.

 The White Paper states that "transport is fundamentally international and because of this, most actions in the Road Map are linked to challenges related to the development of transport beyond the EU borders".
 Road safety has not been a policy or programmatic priority for DG Enlargement, Europe Aid or for the European Investment Bank (although the EIB has signed up recently to the joint Multi-Lateral Development Bank initiative).
 However, Member States unanimously supported UN resolution A/64/266 on improving the global road safety crisis, which proclaims 2011-2020 as the Decade of Action for Road Safety.
 This provides a further framework for actors from around the world to engage in this topic.
-Certainly the EU has a role to include road safety in its relations with its close and even more distant neighbours when it comes to co-operating on transport.
+Certainly, the EU has a role to include road safety in its relations with its close and even more distant neighbours when it comes to cooperating on transport and particularly on road safety where it leads the world in performance outcomes.